To Do Checklist

 Ethical and Professional Responsibilities

 You must comply with the applicable Rules of Professional Conduct in the jurisdiction in which you’re engaged in an independent clinical project.

 2. Respect Confidentiality

 You are obligated to preserve client confidentiality under the Rules of Professional Conduct.
 You must pay particular attention to client confidentiality when submitting weekly reflections to your faculty sponsor and OCP, final paper, and evaluation, and must make sure that you do not reveal client or organizational confidences, including any identifying information or case strategy.

 Before finalizing any placement, discuss any potential conflicts of interest with your supervisor, including any prior knowledge of the client or matter and any legal work you may have accomplished on behalf of an opposing or related party.

 You are expected to provide competent legal work and/or representation under the supervision of your supervising attorney.
 Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the legal work and/or representation.
 If any personal or academic problems arise, you must be sure to coordinate with your supervisor to manage the problem and ensure the client’s matter is addressed appropriately with the highest level of professionalism.

-Students must avoid holding themselves out as representatives of Harvard Law School when representing or communicating with individual clients or with outside organizations.
-While it may be appropriate for a student to say that he/she attends HLS, he/she should identify themselves as a law student/legal intern of their placement organization.
-It is not appropriate or accurate to suggest to a client that he or she is being represented by Harvard Law School or Harvard University.
+When representing or communicating with individual clients or with outside organizations you must identify yourself as a law student/legal intern of your placement organization.
+While it may be appropriate to say that you attend Harvard Law School, it is not appropriate or accurate to suggest to a client that he or she is being represented by Harvard Law School or Harvard University.
 Students must understand that their work does not reflect the judgment or opinions of Harvard Law School and that Harvard Law School does not direct or supervise their project.